 Factual error: The movie is set in the 1860s.
 During a performance for English guests, Anna has the King's children perform "Bicycle Built For Two".
 That song, otherwise known as "Daisy Belle" was written by Harry Dacre in 1892.
 (00:57:50)

 Factual error: Near the beginning when the boat pulls up and the guy on the boat tells the blond convict he's got a beauty 13 foot "Tiger shark" that's up in some sort of sling, the so called tiger shark is actually the same robot mako shark from the rest of the movie, just with stripes on it.
 Tiger sharks have a blunt rounded nose, not a pointed one like a great white.
 (00:07:35)

 Factual error: Bilbao is in the Basque Country, which has its own police force, the Ertzaintza, that is independent from the Spanish National Police.
 When the police burst into the Swiss banker's flat, it is the Ertzaintza who enters, with their traditional red caps.
 However, when Bond is walking away, the police cars that are going towards the crime scene belong to the Spanish National Police, which has no jurisdiction in the Basque Country.
 (00:04:00)

 Factual error: The priest says that St. John saw the number 666 in his vision, but it was actually 999 inverted.
-I'm not sure, but I don't believe St. John read modern Arabic numerals like we do.
-Didn't he read Roman numerals?
-I think if St. John saw the number 666, it would actually be DCLXVI.
+St. John wouldn't read modern Arabic numerals like we do, it would be Roman numerals.
+The number 666 would actually be DCLXVI.
 (01:05:40)

 Factual error: During the press conference, the president says that at 5:00 AM the Baldwin residence was bombed.
 However, the Baldwins were sunning themselves.
 And, if the president was referring to Eastern time, it would have been 2:00 AM in Hollywood (sign in the background).
 (00:26:35 - 00:27:45)